Lucid Air

 In November 2020, the Lucid Air Pure was announced with 406 miles of projected range and 480 hp and a starting price of US$77,400.
-The announced range of trim levels includes Pure, Touring, Grand Touring, and Dream Edition versions.
+The range of trim levels includes Pure, Touring, Grand Touring, and Dream Edition.

-On September 28, 2021, Lucid Motors announced that production had begun and that deliveries of the top-of-the-line Lucid Air Dream Edition would start in late October 2021, with deliveries of the base Pure model expected in late 2022.
-Deliveries commenced on October 30, 2021, with the very first reservation holders taking delivery of Air Dream Editions in an event in California.
+On September 28, 2021, Lucid Motors announced that production had begun, with the base Pure model expected in late 2022.
+Deliveries commenced on October 30, 2021, with the first reservation holders taking delivery of Air Dream Editions in an event in California.

 History

-The Lucid Air was conceived in the early 2010s, with a prototype unveiled to the public in 2016, and the production version unveiled in September 2020, with production planned to start in 2021.
+The Lucid Air was conceived in the early 2010s, with a prototype unveiled to the public in 2016, and the production version unveiled in September 2020, with production planned for 2021.

-Lucid entered into a partnership deal with Samsung SDI on December 2, 2016, for battery procurement.
+Lucid contracted with Samsung SDI on December 2, 2016, to supply batteries.